artemisp/paralleLM/README.md

 >> python -m pip install -r requirements.txt
 ```

-If you want to use a faster (like a LOT FASTER) package manager built on top of conda (i.e. same commands), I highly recomend [mamba](https://github.com/mamba-org/mamba)!
+If you want to use a faster (like a LOT FASTER) package manager built on top

+ of conda (i.e. same commands), I highly recommend [mamba](https://github.com/mamba-org/mamba)! 🐍

 <a name="skeleton"></a>
-## Files and Skeleton
+## 📁 Files and Skeleton
 ```
 ├── src
 │   ├── common